 "Heart-healthy eating is also brain-healthy eating, so lifestyles like the Mediterranean diet, DASH Diet and MIND diet are all recommended," Pike says.
 "Each of these emphasizes dietary principles found in the Dietary Guidelines for Americans, which recommend we eat whole grains, fruits and vegetables, fish, nuts, legumes, low-fat dairy and lean meats and limit foods that are high in saturated fat, sodium and added sugars."

 Scientists have recently been diving into how gut health — you know, that buzzy microbiome you keep hearing about — can affect the risk for mental health conditions such as depression and anxiety.
-According to a September 2017 study in Clinics and Practice, there's a link between a healthy gut and the treatment and prevention of those two common mental health challenges.
+According to a September 2017 study in Clinics and Practice, there's a link between a healthy gut (which is an equilibrium of the microbiome, immune system and GI tract) and the treatment and prevention of those two common mental health challenges.

 Frances Largeman-Roth, RDN, a New York-based dietitian and the author of The Smoothie Plan admits we're only scratching the surface of what there is to know about the mind and menu connection: "Further research is needed to examine the role nutrition plays on brain health," in terms of both the brain's current state (attention, concentration, mood) and its future state (dementia, Alzheimer's disease).